U2EZNeko/PPG-Public/README.md

 ## Planned

-- Use "moods" that plex provides like genres
 - Use user data to personalize playlists more. (prefer frequently played artists, do not include recently played songs etc.)
 - Some sorta logging to avoid generating too similar playlists repeatedly or at least since last run.
 - Extend genre_groups even more